zephchanch/-Disaster-Response-Pipeline-project/README.md

 1. ETL Pipeline

 This section consisted of just cleaning and preparing the dataset for machine learning.
-The dataset consisted of 2 seperate dataset which was cleaned, then merged in to a single dataset and stored in a SQLite database.
+The dataset consisted of 2 separate datasets which were cleaned, then merged into a single dataset and stored in an SQLite database.

-2. ML Pipeline
+1. ML Pipeline

-Our model pipeline has the follwoing structure:
+Our model pipeline has the following structure:
 ```
     pipeline = Pipeline([
             ('vect', CountVectorizer(tokenizer=tokenize)),